svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 resulting in 4 slaps of 460x1220x18 (or 470x1250x18) with a remainding slap of 59?x1220x18 (or 61?x1250x18).

 ### Creating sides
-2 of these slaps will be the sides thus we remove a triangle, making one side of the top 50mm lower:
+2 of these slaps will be the sides; we remove a triangle, making one side of the top 50mm lower:
 ```
        ___
  |\     ^